piero-ranalli/LFTools/README.md

     `lf-mn`);
   * the choice of evolution (ldde or lade);
-  * a flag (nhcorr) to specify that absorption corrections should be considered when computing the coverage (see Ranalli et al. 2015;
-    nhcorr=0 means using Eq.(6), nhcorr=1 means using Eq.(9);
+  * a flag (nhcorr) to specify that absorption corrections should be considered when computing the coverage (see [Ranalli et al. 2015](http://arxiv.org/abs/1512.05563) nhcorr=0 means using Eq.(6), nhcorr=1 means using Eq.(9);
   * a list of catalogues and area files.
 Note the use of square brackets to contain the list, and of braces to contain the